Hypergeometric Solutions of the $A_4^{(1)}$-Surface $q$-Painlev\'e IV Equation: Concluding remarks

-{\bf Acknowledgement.} The author would like to thank Prof. K. Kajiwara, Prof. S. Kakei, Dr. H. Miki and Prof. S. Tsujimoto for the useful comments.
-This work was partially supported by the JSPS Research Fellowship. {A.\arabic{equation}}
+The author would like to thank Professors K.~Kajiwara, S.~Kakei, H.~Miki, M.~Noumi, and S.~Tsujimoto for the useful comments.
+He also appreciates the valuable comments from the referees which have improved the quality of this paper.
+This work has been supported by JSPS Grant-in-Aid for Scientif\/ic Research No.~22$\cdot$4366 and the Australian Research Council grant DP130100967.